You Didn’t Think You Needed a ‘Weird Al’ Polka Cover of Hamilton But Here We Are

 Covering the entire musical in five minutes, the result is a magical ouroboros of influence, where culture swirls around and around, unmistakable but also so much each of these two artists.
 Hamilton is a musical at least partly about whose stories we tell, who gets to tell them, and how we decide to tell them.
 All of that is conveyed not only in the show’s book, but in Miranda’s approach to genre.
 Consequently, this overwhelmingly joyous single is a tribute to both the show it’s covering and to the person who is doing the covering, as without him it wouldn’t have been the same.

-If you’re not convinced how big of a deal this is to Miranda, watch the clip below.
+If you’re not convinced of how big of a deal this is to Miranda, watch the clip below.
 It’s been quite a few years for this guy.
 There’s a million things he has done.

-Note: Update: Miranda’s reaction!
-On the Tonight Show, they cut together the videos of Jimmy Fallon and Miranda listening to the track for the first time.